Egypt’s ousted President Morsi buried after courtroom death

 El-Sissi was elected president and re-elected in 2018 in votes human rights groups sharply criticized as undemocratic.
 He has waged a ferocious crackdown that crushed the Brotherhood but also almost all other dissent, arresting tens of thousands, banning protests and silencing most criticism in the media.

 Since his ouster, Morsi and other Brotherhood leaders have been put on multiple and lengthy trials.
 Morsi was sentenced to 20 years in prison on charges of ordering Brotherhood members to break up a protest against him, resulting in deaths.
-Multiple cases are still pending.
+A death sentence against him was overturned and commuted to life imprisonment while multiple cases were still pending.
 Monday’s session was part of a retrial on charges of espionage with the Palestinian Hamas militant group.

-Magdalena Mughrabi, deputy director for the Middle East at Amnesty International, said Morsi’s death “raises serious questions about his treatment in custody.”

-She called on Egyptian authorities to order “an impartial, thorough and transparent investigation into the circumstances of his death, as well as his detention conditions and his ability to access medical care.”
+Hamas is part of the pan-Arab Brotherhood movement but has taken measures in recent years to reconcile with the current Egyptian authorities, removing from its founding charter parts that stressed explicit affiliation with the Brotherhood.

+Human Rights Watch on Tuesday urged the U.N. human rights council to investigate the circumstances of Morsi’s death and specifically, Egyptian authorities for “their mistreatment” of Morsi “after years of insufficient access to medical care” while in prison.

 In audio leaked from a 2017 session of one of his trials, Morsi complained that he was “completely isolated” from the court, unable to see or hear his defense team, his eyes pained by lighting inside the cage.

-Note: This story has been corrected to show that the name of Morsi’s lawyer is Mandour, not Madour.